Guts (album): Marketing

 To promote and discuss Guts, Rodrigo appeared on the magazine covers of Vogue, Rolling Stone, Interview, and The Face.
-She was interviewed by Zane Lowe on Apple Music 1, Sirius XM, The New Yorker, The New York Times, and Variety, about the album.
+She was interviewed by Zane Lowe on Apple Music 1, SiriusXM, The New Yorker, The New York Times, and Variety, about the album.
 She performed "Vampire" and "Get Him Back!" on Today and the Live Lounge, and at the 2023 MTV Video Music Awards.
 An intimate one-off concert, An Evening With Olivia Rodrigo, took place on October 9 at the Theatre at Ace Hotel to an audience of 1,600 people, wherein Rodrigo performed music from Guts, including acoustic renditions.
 She was joined by producer Dan Nigro for a Q&A and conversation segment in which they answered fan-submitted questions and discussed the album's creation.
 The concert was announced the day before, with tickets exclusively available to American Express cardholders.
 Proceeds from ticket sales benefited Rodrigo's nonprofit, Fund 4 Good, which supports organizations that "champion girls' education, support reproductive rights and prevent gender-based violence".
 The concert was filmed and uploaded to stream from October 10 through October 12 on Rodrigo's YouTube channel.

 Rodrigo appeared as a guest on Jimmy Kimmel Live! on October 24, and performed "Ballad of a Homeschooled Girl" to conclude the show.
 She also appeared on The Tonight Show Starring Jimmy Fallon on December 7, followed by The Kelly Clarkson Show on December 11.
 She was the musical guest for Saturday Night Live on December 9, where she performed "Vampire" on the piano and "All American Bitch".
 The day after, she performed "Love Is Embarrassing", "Vampire", "Lacy", and "Making the Bed" on NPR's Tiny Desk video series.
 "Vampire" was again performed on the December 18 episode of The Late Show with Stephen Colbert.